 Sultana Legal will advise its clients and help them throughout the procedure to obtain an annulment in a reasonable period of time.
 In these cases one will be dealing with very sensitive issues and our offices cater for all the support that individuals might need to go through this very delicate time.

-Divorce is a very innovative law in the Maltese jurisdiction.
+The Divorce Law is a very innovative law in the Maltese jurisdiction.
 The Maltese legislation recognised foreign divorces which were subsequently registered in Malta.
 Since Malta joined the European Union, there is a procedure of recognition of judgements which is available through the Brussells II EC 1347/2000 regulation.

 The legislators found it difficult to introduce this legislation since Malta is a predominately Catholic country and besides the normal political issues that they encounter for every change, divorce was an issue that touched many moral issues engrained in the Maltese Society.